 - If you already have a GMS user ID, proceed to GMS sign in.
 Even if your organization already has a user ID, you will not be registered for the solicitation until you have signed onto GMS and entered the appropriate solicitation.
 To do so, please proceed to step 2. - If you do not have a GMS user ID, select "New User?
 Register Here."
-After you have completed all of the required information, click "Create Account" at the bottom of the page and note your user ID and password, which are case sensitive. - The Office of Management and Budget requires that all businesses and nonprofit applicants for federal funds include a DUNS (Data Universal Numeric System) number in their application for a new award or renewal of an award.
-Applications without a DUNS number are incomplete.
-A DUNS number is a unique nine-digit sequence recognized as the universal standard for identifying and keeping track of entities receiving federal funds.
-The identifier is used for tracking purposes and to validate address and point of contact information.
-The DUNS number will be used throughout the grant life cycle.
-Obtaining a DUNS number is a free, simple, one-time activity.
-Obtain one by calling 1-866-705-5711 or by applying online at www.dunandbradstreet.com.
+After you have completed all of the required information, click "Create Account" at the bottom of the page and note your user ID and password, which are case sensitive. - All JAG applicants must include a DUNS number in their application.
+See note above about obtaining a DUNS number.